mickfuzz/dyne_docs/src/terminal/docs/20-useful-customizations.md

 \\u@\\h:\\w\\\$, specifying username, host, working directory, and decorator characters.
 The following table describes the fields that can appear in a prompt, and various other useful characters.
-The prompt can ring the terminal \"bell\", now more usually a beep; it can contain multiple lines using \\r for Carriage Return; and it can contain embedded terminal control sequences, typically starting with the Escape character.
+The prompt can ring the terminal "bell", now more usually a beep; it can contain multiple lines using \\r for Carriage Return; and it can contain embedded terminal control sequences, typically starting with the Escape character.
 We will not attempt to explain all of these options here.
 See